MicrosoftDocs/dynamics-365-fraud-protection/content/compliance-and-security.md

 Yes.
 For more information, see [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).

 #### Does the application or service collect or provide audit logs of administrator actions (user account Create/Update/Delete) or application-specific actions?
-<p>The application maintains an audit history of key changes, such as rule or list updates.
+The application maintains an audit history of key changes, such as rule or list updates.
 User account actions and corresponding audit history are controlled via Azure AD.
-For more information, see the overview in [Azure Active Directory reports and monitoring documentation](/azure/active-directory/reports-monitoring/index) and [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).</p><p>For Azure AD auditing, see the core directory events for application role and group membership in [List of Azure Active Directory Audit Activities](/archive/blogs/motiba/list-of-azure-active-directory-audit-activities).</p><p>For access to audits from the Azure AD portal, see [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).</p>
+For more information, see the overview in [Azure Active Directory reports and monitoring documentation](/azure/active-directory/reports-monitoring/index) and [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).

+ For Azure AD auditing, see the core directory events for application role and group membership in [List of Azure Active Directory Audit Activities](/archive/blogs/motiba/list-of-azure-active-directory-audit-activities).</p><p>For access to audits from the Azure AD portal, see [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).

 #### Does the application or service collect or provide audit logs of user actions (document or content Create/Read/Update/Delete)?
 Not applicable.
 Only the admin role is supported.